davidamebley/davidamebley/README.md

 # Hi there, I'm David Amebley 👋

 - 🌍 Currently with Hack Junction, Helsinki, as a full stack developer.
-- 🎓 A Computer Science graduate with a background in I.T.
+- 🎓 A background in Computer Science and a bachelor of science in I.T.
 - 💻 I build backend and full-stack apps.
 - 🌐 A strong focus on Java, TypeScript, C#, and Python.
 - 🛠 Skilled in DevOps practices, including Bash scripting, Docker, and CI/CD with GitHub Actions.